 The current FEP audit grades for the scheme are listed in section 4.3 of this report.
-The improvement in audit grades is most notable with the percentage of A and B grades improving from 68% during the first audit (2017) to 95% in 2021.
-There are currently only 5% C grades and no D grades.
+The improvement in audit grades is most notable with the percentage of A and B grades improving from 68% during the first audit (2017) to 97% in 2022.